 This element identifies the assembly and entry point for the ClickOnce application.

 You cannot use commandLine to pass parameters into your application at run time.
 You can access query string parameters for a ClickOnce deployment from the application's AppDomain.
-For more information, see How to: Retrieve Query String Information in a ClickOnce Application.
+For more information, see How to: Retrieve Query String Information in an Online ClickOnce Application.

-The following code example illustrates entryPoint elements in an application manifest for a ClickOnce application.
+The following code example illustrates an entryPoint element in an application manifest for a ClickOnce application.
 This code example is part of a larger example provided for the ClickOnce Application Manifest topic.